ibm-cloud-docs/Cloudant/api/replication.md

 Continuous replication forces checks to be made continuously on the source database.
 This results in an increasing number of database accesses, even if the source database content did not change.
 Database accesses are counted as part of the work that is done within a multi-tenant database configuration.
 {: note}

-*Example instructions for using HTTP to request continuous replication:*
+### Example instructions for using HTTP to request continuous replication

 ```http
 POST /_replicate HTTP/1.1